scottpeterman/autiobooksqta/README.md

 ## FFmpeg Installation Assistant

-AudiobooksQTa requires FFmpeg to create audiobooks.
+AutiobooksQTa requires FFmpeg to create audiobooks.
 If FFmpeg is not found on your system, the application will automatically detect this and offer to download and install it for you:

 ![FFmpeg Installation Assistant](https://raw.githubusercontent.com/scottpeterman/autiobooksqta/refs/heads/main/screenshots/ffmpeg.png)